Looking for a gap year job abroad?

 2. Register in platforms for “gap year job abroad”

-Some platforms specialise in finding a gap year job abroad for young people but you have to make sure these platforms actually help you throughout the entire process.
-This is why we at Job Squad exist.
+Some platforms specialize in finding a gap year job abroad for young people but you have to make sure these platforms help you throughout the entire process.
+This is why Job Squad exists.
 We offer FREE and FULL assistance in this matter, from finding the perfect job opportunities, ideal countries, and to the relocation part.
-If you leave your email in our JobSquad site, we will reach out to you to have a talk about your own thoughts and dreams.
+If you leave your email on our JobSquad site, we will reach out to you to talk about your thoughts and dreams.

-3. Apply to the jobs you feel are a good fit
+3. Apply to the jobs you feel you are a good fit for

 Don’t wait for that 100% perfect job, just look for one that allows you to have the experience.
 If you think too much about it you may lose the momentum.
-Apply for all of the jobs that allows you to pursue your dreams, and don’t give up on your search.
+Apply for all of the jobs that allow you to pursue your dreams, and don’t give up on your search.
+Check out all our current jobs abroad to get an idea of what is possible for you.

 4. Analyse your dream destination

 It’s important to get basic information about the country you want to move to.
-For example work permit requirements and taxation, cost of living, their culture, lifestyle, climate, popular cities and even what to do.
-This way you increase the chances of spending an awesome time during sabbatical and also that anxious feeling gets dismissed a little more.
-If you choose any country in the European union you don’t have to worry about work permits, but this could change in the future.
+For example work permit requirements and taxation, cost of living, culture, lifestyle, climate, popular cities and even what to do.
+This way you increase the chances of having an awesome time during the sabbatical and also that anxious feeling gets dismissed a little more.
+If you choose any country in the European Union you don’t have to worry about work permits, but this could change in the future.

-Check out all of our popular destinations by clicking HERE.
-You can find a lot of information about the countries and cities.
+To get some inspiration, you can already check out all of our popular destinations.
+You can find a lot of information about the countries and cities here as well.

 The best countries to work in during sabbatical year (EU)